supratimdas/NoobsCpu-8bit/README.md

     |
     |---vmodel  : verilog RTL for the processor.
     |
+    |---tb      : verilog based testbench
     |
-    |---utils   : A simple 2-pass assembler written in perl for the NoobsCpu-ISA
+    |---utils   : A simple 2-pass assembler written in perl for the NoobsCpu-ISA, example codes
+    |
+    |---tests   : collection of tests, and scripts to run them on cmodel and RTL

 /*Notes*/
 3/25/2019: